nasearle/publishing-build-tools/en/concepts/introduction-to-progressive-web-app-architectures/index.md

 ### How Do Push Notifications Work?

 Push notifications enable an app that is not running in the foreground to alert users that it has information for them.
 For example, the notification could be a meeting reminder, information from a website, a message from an app, or new data on a remote server.
-A push notification originates on a remote server that you manage, and is  *pushed*  to your app on a user's device.
+A push notification originates on a remote server that you manage, and is  <em>*pushed*</em>  to your app on a user's device.

 Even if the user is not actively using your app, upon receiving a push notification the user can tap it to launch the associated app and see the details.
 Users can also ignore the notification, in which case the app is not activated.